GridTools/gt4py/CODING_GUIDELINES.md

 ```python
 __all__ = ["func_a", "CONST_B"]
    ```
-6. Public constants and typings definitions.
+6. Public constant and typing definitions.
-7. Module contents organized in a meaningful way for reading the module, usually defining functions before classes.
+7. Module contents organized in a meaningful way for reading and understanding the module, usually defining functions before classes.

-In configuration files, try to keep sections and items within sections ordered logically, adding comments to make it explicit if needed.
-If there is not only one evident logical order, just pick your favorite one or use alphabetical order.
+Try to keep sections and items within sections ordered logically, adding comments to make it explicit if needed (also in configuration files).
+If there is not only one evident logical order, just pick one or use alphabetical order.

 ## Testing